 As I’ve mentioned in the past, my class this year is especially interested in scent-based sensory activities.
 The scents of candy canes and pine trees are forever linked to Christmas in my mind, so I wanted to incorporate them into my December lesson plans.
-With those two things in mind, I set about creating a candy cane sensory table for my preschool kiddos.
+With those two things in mind, I set about creating a sweet-smelling Christmas activity for the kiddos.

 For the red part of the candy cane, I knew I wanted to use the red corn from our colorful corn kernels.
 I love how rich and bright they are, and the kids loved playing with them.
 I wasn’t sure what to use for the white aspect at first, though.
 I was reminded of My Nearest and Dearest’s spices and beans sensory activity as Engineer and I were doing our grocery shopping.
 We were checking out the bagged beans when I remembered she’d spoken of using white navy beans as a base for sensory bins.
 That solved the “dilemma” of the second part of the candy cane fun.
 The final piece of the bin was, of course, the peppermint scent.
 I had peppermint extract at home, so that was easy!